-Pulau Labengki is an island paradise that is one of Indonesia’s most best-kept secrets.
+Labengki Island is an untouched paradise and one of Indonesia’s most best-kept secrets.
 I consider myself one of the lucky few to have had the chance to explore Labengki Island before it becomes another popular tourist destination in Indonesia.

 Little Labengki Island

-The cost of the tour was 4,000,000 Rupiah ($400) which includes transport to and from Kendari to Labengki Island, 2 nights accommodation in a small homestay on Little Labengki Island, a 3-day island hopping itinerary including a day trip to Sombori Island, 3 meals per day (rice, noodles, fish) and drinking water.
+The cost of the tour was around 4,000,000 Rupiah ($400) which includes transport to and from Kendari to Labengki Island, 2 nights accommodation in a small homestay on Little Labengki Island, a 3-day island-hopping itinerary including a day trip to Sombori Island, 3 meals per day (rice, noodles, fish) and drinking water.

 WHAT TO EXPECT ON THE PULAU LABENGKI & SOMBORI ISLANDS TOUR

-TOP 5 THINGS TO DO ON PULAU LABENGKI AND LITTLE LABENGKI ISLAND
+TOP 5 THINGS TO DO ON PULAU LABENGKI & LITTLE LABENGKI ISLAND

 1. Goa Cave Swimming Pool